jdmartinev/InteligenciaArtificialIS/Project/Readme.md

 The repository must include:

-- A clear `README.md` with instructions to run the code
+- A clear `README.md` with instructions to run the code.
-- Training and evaluation scripts
+- Training and evaluation scripts.
-- Pretrained models or checkpoints (if applicable)
+- Pretrained models or checkpoints, if applicable.
-- `requirements.txt` or `environment.yml`
+- `requirements.txt` or `environment.yml`.
+- An AI usage statement.

+### AI Usage Statement

+Students must include a brief statement describing whether AI tools were used during the development of the project.

+If AI tools were used, the statement should specify:

+- The AI tools used.
+- The purpose of use.
+- Which parts of the project were supported by AI (e.g., code generation, debugging, documentation, analysis, experimentation, etc.).

+Students remain fully responsible for understanding, validating, and explaining all submitted work.
 ---

 ## ⚠️ Final Submission